ReinFog: A Deep Reinforcement Learning Empowered Framework for Resource Management in Edge and Cloud Computing Environments: Performance Evaluation

 \subsection{ReinFog DRL Scheduling Techniques Analysis}

-In this section, we conduct a comprehensive evaluation of different DRL techniques integrated within ReinFog by comparing them with OHNSGA.
+In this section, we evaluate the performance of different DRL scheduling techniques integrated into ReinFog by comparing them with OHNSGA \cite{deng2021fogbus2}, the meta-heuristic scheduling approach originally proposed in FogBus2.
+This allows us to directly assess the benefits of DRL-based scheduling over a well-established non-learning baseline within a consistent system environment.
 We first analyze the convergence performance of various scheduling techniques during both training and evaluation phases across multiple metrics, including response time, energy consumption, and weighted cost.
 We then examine the computational overhead introduced by different scheduling techniques.
 Following this, we evaluate the scalability of these techniques by testing their performance across different numbers of nodes.
 Finally, we assess the environmental impact of different techniques by analyzing the \(\text{CO}_2\) emissions.